jerrenss/CS3219-OTOT-Assignment/D/README.md

 ## Successful Management of Master Node Failure
-Here are the series of steps and screenshots used to demonstrate messaging between a producer and consumer, with Apache Kafka
+Here are the series of steps and screenshots used to demonstrate removal of a master node, and an automatic takeover by another.
 1. Kill the master Kafka node, which is this case is node 3.

         docker stop kafka3